omrezkeypie/FunInput/README.md

 The combo query functions use a state machine to traverse the input queue and try to detect if a combo was successful.
 The query functions return 3 statuses to handle the logic.

 * Succeed - Input was as expected.
-Continue to the next input in input queue and to the next input in the combo's inputs.
+Continue to the next input in the input queue and to the next input in the combo's inputs.

 * Fail - Input contradicts the query conditions.
 Stop traversing the input queue and return that the combo has failed.